pmav99/condor_tutorial/docs/03_hold_your_horses.md

 # Hold your ~~horses~~ jobs

 Sometimes, after submitting a job, `condor_q` will show that the job is under the `HOLD` column.
-This implies that there is some sort of a problem
+This implies that there is some sort of a problem.
 The problem can be in the `job_description` file, in the docker image that you chose, in the script that you executed etc.

+!!! tip

+    A really common case is that too many resources (e.g. RAM) was requested

 ## A job that ends up in HOLD